 I have worked with Annemarie on a number of occasions.
 Among others, I was one of her supervisors during her PhD research and we conducted a study for the European Institute for Gender Equality (EIGE) entitled Female Genital Mutilation in the European Union and Croatia (2013).
 I appreciate Annemarie especially for her keen interest to learn, her determination and ability to deliver high quality work within strict deadlines.
 Her professionality is a real asset for anyone working with her.

-Annemarie and I taught together the course ‘Public International Law’ at PPLE College in 2017.
+Annemarie and I taught together the course ‘Public International Law’ at PPLE in the academic years 2016/2017 and 2017/2018.
 PPLE is a three-year interdisciplinary Bachelor's programme (combining Politics, Psychology, Law and Economics) at the University of Amsterdam.
 Only a limited number of highly motivated and talented students are accepted to the challenging programme.
 First of all, Annemarie very knowledgeable, but she is also a hardworking and a solution-oriented colleague.
 She is a key player for the organization and implementation of the course.
 In the second place, it was great to share with Annemarie my research ideas as well as future career plans: Annemarie gave me great and valuable advice!
 It was a pleasure working with her and I look forward to teaching the course with her next year again.

 Annemarie was my internship and Master’s thesis supervisor.
 She is a great professional, truly passionate about her Ph.D. research on Female Genital Mutilation/Cutting and fully devoted to her work.
 Not only was I impressed by the love she showed towards her work as well as extraordinary supervisory skills, but also, due to her guidance and constructive feedback, she motivated me to perform well while working with her.
 Annemarie is a hard-working person, with great communications skills, knowing how to talk to people regardless of their background, has a strong personality and hands-on attitude.
 On a personal level, Annemarie has a warm and kind personality.
 I highly recommend her as a professional and knowledgeable researcher as well as a cheerful and amazing person.